Frequency Modulation Tutorial Includes:

 These two figures are key when planning and designing radio communications systems and broadcast transmitters, etc - they define some of the basic parameters of the frequency modulated signal, impacting the sideband levels and the bandwidth required for the signal.

-It is important for everything from large FM broadcast transmitters down to small two way radios or walkie talkies.
+It is important for everything from large FM broadcast transmitters, professional radio communications systems and down to small two way radios or walkie talkies.

 Frequency modulation index